Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/new_project.md

 ## Conclusion

-You created the DCT project, targeted your Xilinx device or board, and configured the solution characteristics.
+You created the DCT project, targeted your AMD device or board, and configured the solution characteristics.
 You are ready to move to the next lab, [Running Simulation, Synthesis and Analyzing Results](./synth_and_analysis.md).
 </br>
 <hr/>
 <p align="center" class="sphinxhide"><b><a href="/README.md">Return to Main Page</a> — <a href="./README.md">Return to Start of Tutorial</a></b></p>